Edouard Louis Dubufe. Portrait of Rosa Bonheur (the bull was painted by Bonheur), 1857. Oil on canvas. Versailles Palace. Photo: Wikimedia Commons

 Rosa Bonheur had an unconventional childhood, followed by an even less conventional life.
 Her father, a minor painter, taught her and her three younger brothers the craft.
 He was not just an artist but a freewheeling spirit, a man seduced by the egalitarian and feminist ideas of Henri de Saint-Simon; as such, he was not fazed by the fact that Rosa was a tomboy, who was thrown out of a girls’ school for unladylike behavior.
 He tutored his unruly but extremely talented daughter himself, sent her to the Louvre to copy masterpieces, and allowed her to keep a menagerie of animals at their Paris residence.
 This highly unconventional schooling paid off, for by the age of 19, Rosa’s first animal paintings were accepted to the Salon of 1841.

 Rosa Bonheur.
-Ploughing in the Nivernais or The First Dressing (1849).
+Ploughing in the Nivernais or The First Dressing, 1849.
+Oil on canvas.
 Musée d’Orsay.
 Photo: Wikimedia Commons

 Rosa did not paint what other Victorian-era ladies tended to paint—such as flowers and landscapes—and did not even paint portraits that much.
 She was only interested in animals.
 She would roam forests and visit farms, and then she started attending slaughterhouses and animal fairs to study animal anatomy.

 Rosa Bonheur.
-Haymaking in Auvergne/La Fenaison (1855).
-Musée D’Orsay.
+Haymaking in Auvergne/La Fenaison, 1855.
+Oil on canvas.
+Musée d’Orsay.
 Photo: Wikimedia Commons

 The success of Ploughing in the Nivernais was the beginning of Bonheur’s fame as the most accomplished animal painter in France.
 It marked a period of huge strides as an artist but also a period of personal happiness.
 A few years earlier, Rosa had encountered Nathalie Micas, a painting model of her father’s, with whom she formed an instantaneous and unbreakable bond (even Nathalie’s father blessed this bond on his deathbed a year later).
 Nathalie stayed at Bonheur’s side as her life partner, business manager, and artistic assistant until her death over 40 years later.